hansenjn/AdipoQ/README.md

 When using any of the AdipoQ plugins or R scripts, please cite the following preprint:

-Katharina Sieckmann, Nora Winnerling, Mylene Huebecker, Philipp Leyendecker, Dalila Ribeiro, Thorsten Gnad, Alexander Pfeifer, Dagmar Wachten, Jan N. Hansen.
-AdipoQ – a simple, open-source software to quantify adipocyte morphology and function in tissues and in vitro. _bioRxiv_ 2022.06.04.494793. doi: https://doi.org/10.1101/2022.06.04.494793.
+Katharina Sieckmann, Nora Winnerling, Mylene Huebecker, Philipp Leyendecker, Dalila Juliana Silva Ribeiro, Thorsten Gnad, Alexander Pfeifer, Dagmar Wachten,  Jan N. Hansen.
+AdipoQ—a simple, open-source software to quantify adipocyte morphology and function in tissues and in vitro.
+Molecular Biology of the Cell 2022, 33:12. doi: https://doi.org/10.1091/mbc.E21-11-0592

 ## Source code and issues